BZSky/Odin-Calc/README.md

 - equality operator functioning as using the previous input in an operation when used without input of the second value or on a result.

 TODOs:
-Fix using Enter as equality button when the keyboard focus is on some other button.
+- Fix using Enter as equality button when the keyboard focus is on some other button
-Add favicon
+- Add favicon
-Mobile support
+- Mobile support